AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. To change the [Pay Later messaging](payments-options.md#pay-later-button), toggle the **[!UICONTROL Display Pay Later message]** option.
 1. To enable debug mode, toggle the **[!UICONTROL Debug Mode]** selector.

-   When you enable debug mode, extra debugging information about the payment is written to the `var/log/payment.log` file.
-This information can give you more insight into that specific payment to assist with troubleshooting.
+   When you enable debug mode, extra debugging information about the PayPal payment is written to the `var/log/payment.log` file.
+This information can give you more insight into a specific payment to assist with troubleshooting.

 1. Click **[!UICONTROL Save]**.